KonradJuenger/GH_toolpaths/README.md

    - check **include prerelease**
    - currently package manager on **Rhino for Mac** is broken, update to the current Release candiate > **Rhino 8 SR25 Release Candidate 2**
 2. restart Rhino and enter a license key or add a license key to your rhino account.
-Currently TOOLPATHS is in closed Beta
+Currently TOOLPATHS is in closed Beta.
+We are beta testing with a small team of dedicated designers and fabricators.
+If you want to contribute ask for a key at toolpaths@juengerkuehn.com

 #### overview ui